 Founded in 2000, we moved to our permanent location in early 2007.
 We are accredited by the Association of Classical and Christian Schools (ACCS) which is recognized by the Texas Private Schools Association (TEPSAC).

 Yes.
 We desire to enroll students whose parents' outward, daily expression of their personal faith aligns with our school's Statement of Faith.
-As the school holds a very high view of the church, we see a family's active involvement in a Bible-teaching church as an integral (and Scripturally mandated) expression of a personal relationship with Christ Jesus.
+A family's active involvement in a Bible-teaching church is a significant element of our partnership model and therefore a requirement for enrollment.

 The average teacher to student ratio across K-12 is approximately 14:1.
 We have a highly educated faculty committed to teaching and discipling our students.
 About 90% of our Rhetoric school faculty hold advanced degrees.